 * “Duel at Parkison Town”, 43 December 13, 1960, Laramie

-Not long after the McKeever raiders killed all but two other members of his family, Jess Harper struck out on his own.
+Not long after the McKeever raiders killed all but two other members of his family, a sixteen year old Jess Harper struck out on his own.
 He drifted from Texas to California, up the Lolo Trail and a lot of points in-between, joined up with the Confederate States Army, drove cattle, worked as a ranch hand, served as a dispatch rider for the Plains Cavalry, and was often found in the company of some shady characters doing something he shouldn’t.
 He arrives at the Sherman ranch “…right in off the high trail with a greased holster and trouble in both pockets.”*

 Two months later Jess finds himself still at the ranch, putting down stakes.
 And they hold, despite repeated forays away from the ranch to assist shadows from his past.
 He either comes back of his own accord or Slim rescues him because “good ranch hands are hard to come by.”** But the real reason he comes back is because he has found the home that he looked for during those ten long years on the drift.